Dwindling list of missing people brings relief to burn area

-SAN FRANCISCO (AP) — The search for people unaccounted for after the deadliest U.S. wildfire in at least a century is winding down in Northern California, with 11 names left on a list that once approached 1,300 and prompted fears that hundreds had died in the flames.
+SAN FRANCISCO (AP) — The search for people unaccounted for after the deadliest U.S. wildfire in at least a century is winding down in Northern California, with just 11 names left on a fluctuating list that once approached 1,300 and prompted fears that hundreds had died in the flames.

-The declining number released late Monday came as a relief in the Paradise area as it reels from the wildfire that killed at least 85 people and destroyed thousands of homes.
+The declining number released late Monday came as a relief in the Paradise area as it reels from the wildfire that killed at least 85 people and destroyed nearly 14,000 homes.

-The Associated Press has been scouring the list and found duplicate names, misspellings and people who don’t appear to exist.
+Families, friends and even long-ago acquaintances have been peppering social media with pleas for help finding people.
+Sometimes they had no more than a first name to work with.

+Authorities now say they have located more than 3,100 people who had been reported as unreachable at some point during the catastrophe.

 Most Read Nation & World Stories